 Cranberry Citrus Beef Jerky Recipe

-Cranberry citrus beef jerky mixes flavors with care.
+Cranberry citrus beef jerky is a sweet jerky made from cranberries and citrus fruits.
 Cranberries add natural sweetness, while citrus fruits like orange or lemon peel bring a bright, tangy taste.
 This gives the jerky a fresh, fruity flavor, unlike the usual salty or smoky jerky.

 This flavor suits warm weather best.
 Its fresh and lively taste makes it perfect for spring and summer snacks.
 Many small producers choose this style for gift packs, snacks for active people, or easy-to-carry high-protein treats.